Stable Deep Reinforcement Learning via Isotropic Gaussian Representations: Isotropic Gaussian Representations Promote Stability Under Non-Stationarity

 Among all isotropic distributions, the Gaussian is particularly well suited for stabilizing the dynamics induced by \autoref{eq:V_dot_main}.
 The second term in this equation can fluctuate in sign and may occasionally dominate the contraction term, leading to positive values of $\dot \Gamma$.
 As shown in Appendix~\ref{app:formal_gaussian}, a Gaussian distribution minimizes the variance of this term, thereby reducing the likelihood of large destabilizing deviations.
 Distributions with heavier tails introduce higher-order moment contributions that increase this risk.
 This effect can be understood through moment concentration.
 The embedding vectors enter the dynamics through $\dot b_t$, and for any random variable $X$, $\mathbb{P}(|X-\mu| \ge t) \le \mathbb{E}[|X-\mu|^p] / t^p$.

 Large higher-order moments therefore translate directly into rare but severe spikes in the magnitude of the second term.
 By Isserlis' theorem \cite{isserlis1918formula}, all higher-order moments of a Gaussian distribution are fully determined by its covariance, preventing such uncontrolled fluctuations.
+In other words, while different distributions may share the same covariance, non-Gaussian ones can differ in higher-order moments, which are not controlled by eigenvalues of the covariance matrix.
 From an information-theoretic perspective, a Gaussian distribution further maximizes entropy among all continuous distributions with a fixed covariance.
 As a result, it achieves the least-structured, most unbiased representation compatible with isotropy, balancing expressiveness with stability.